 Let’s break that down.
 Borrowers are eligible to receive a portion of the equity in their home.
 You do not get 100% of the value of your home and because borrowers can live in the home, often for many years without making a payment, that amount will be less than 50% of the value of the home.

-The amount for which you will be eligible will depend on several factors that are built into a calculator that HUD uses (or a jumbo-proprietary program that uses their own parameters but works in the same manner).
+How much you will be eligible for will depend on several factors that are built into a calculator that HUD uses (or a jumbo-proprietary program that uses their own parameters but works in the same manner).
 The borrower(s) age, the property value or the HUD maximum lending limit, current interest rates, and if the transaction is a purchase, the purchase price will all affect the amount for which the borrower is eligible.
 The formula HUD uses takes into consideration actuarial tables since a 62-year-old borrower has a much greater propensity to accrue interest over their remaining life expectancy than an 80-year-old borrower.

 If you look at the examples below, you can see what the difference would be in the proceeds between two borrowers living in the same valued homes with the same interest rate on their loans, but one borrower is 62 years of age and one is 80.